What’s The Best Way To Continue Leash Training At This Age?

 Leash training also helps establish a bond of trust and respect between you and your dog.
 By teaching them to walk calmly and obediently by your side, you are reinforcing your role as the pack leader and building a strong foundation for other obedience training.
 This can have a positive impact on their behavior both inside and outside of the house.

 Moreover, leash training fosters good manners and social skills in your dog.
-By exposing them to various environments, people, and other on walks, they learn to navigate different situations with confidence and adaptability.
+By exposing them to various environments, people, and other dogs on walks, they learn to navigate different situations with confidence and adaptability.
 This can help reduce fearfulness and reactivity, making outings more enjoyable for both of you.

 Understanding your Dog's Behavior